wootencl/timeSheetApplication/README.md

   + The backbone.validation plugin I'm using claims to have a way of passing it's validation to node.
 Further research required.
 + Tests.
   + This was originally suppose to be a TDD project but as I have decided to go with delivering a product to the client so they can have something to begin showing to their employees I'm putting that off until the end.
++ On window resize I need to refresh the locations of the 'weekDiv's and the 'weekSelector'

 #####Medium Priority (!!)
 + Modularize SCSS.